Mark Carrier (wide receiver): Professional career

 Carrier played in 12 National Football League seasons from 1987 to 1998.
 A 1989 Pro Bowl selection for the Tampa Bay Buccaneers, Carrier caught a career-high 86 receptions for 1,422 yards and nine touchdowns that year.
 After six years with the Buccaneers, Carrier signed a 3-year contract with the Cleveland Browns where he experienced his first appearance in the playoffs.
 He was selected by the Carolina Panthers in the 1995 NFL expansion draft.
 Carrier ranks sixth all-time on the Carolina Panthers' all-time receiving list with 176 receptions and fifth in receiving yards with 2,547.
-On September 1, 1995, Carrier Scored the first NFL points and touchdown in South Carolina (Memorial Stadium, Clemson University aka "Death Valley") for the Carolina Panthers.
-One year later, in September 1996, Carrier scored the first NFL touchdown in Charlotte at Ericsson Stadium (now known as Bank of America stadium).
+On September 1, 1995, Carrier scored the first NFL points and touchdown in South Carolina (Memorial Stadium, Clemson University aka "Death Valley") for the Carolina Panthers.
+One year later, in September 1996, Carrier scored the first NFL touchdown in Charlotte at Ericsson Stadium (now known as Bank of America Stadium).
 He finished his 12-year career playing in 177 games, with 569 catches for 8763 yards averaging 15.4 yards per catch while scoring 48 touchdowns.
-He also average 10.9 yards per return with 229 yards on 21 returns with 1 touchdown.
+He also averaged 10.9 yards per return with 229 yards on 21 returns with 1 touchdown.